What is Local Area Coordination?

 • feel safe, secure and confident in the future;

-• nurture local, practical, low cost/no cost solutions wherever possible in the first instance
+• nurture and support local, practical, sustainable low cost/no cost solutions to aspirations and challenges, wherever possible in the first instance